broamski/f5automation/README.md

 f5automation
 ===============

 This is was used for migrating nodes, pools, and virtual servers between F5 BigIP LTM devices.
-This can also be used to automate the additional and removal or nodes, pools, and virtual servers.
+This can also be used to automate the addition and removal or nodes, pools, and virtual servers.

 This needs some work to be extensive...